microsoft/Application-Insights-Workbooks/Documentation/LegacyAI/LegacyWorkbooksConversion.md

 ## What happens if I do not convert Legacy workbooks?
 Starting July 1 2021 you will not see your Legacy Workbooks in Azure Portal.

-You will still be able to retrieve the content of Legacy Workbooks for another 60 days (until August 31 2021) by using Azure CLI or PowerShell tools, to query `microsoft.insights/components/[name]/favorites` for the specific resource using `api-version=2015-05-01`.
+You will still be able to retrieve the content of Legacy Workbooks for a limited time by using Azure CLI or PowerShell tools, to query `microsoft.insights/components/[name]/favorites` for the specific resource using `api-version=2015-05-01`.

 # Workbook Conversion Tool